How We Analyze

 Assessment

-Deep-dive analysis with 25+ sources, structured analytical techniques across relevant intelligence domains, and calibrated confidence on every key finding.
+Deep-dive analysis with extensive source coverage, structured analytical techniques across relevant intelligence domains, and calibrated confidence on every key finding.

 Intelligence Brief

-Timely analysis of trending developments with 12+ sources, structured analytical techniques, and source grading.
+Timely analysis of trending developments with structured analytical techniques and source grading.
 Published regularly.

 Flash

-Quick-turn analysis of breaking developments with 5+ sources.
+Quick-turn analysis of breaking developments.
 Concise and focused, designed for rapid consumption.

 Key Findings